joelouthan/theologic.us/content/posts/prayers/2020-07-23-pm_prayers.md

 ## Acts 20:24 But I do not account my life of any value nor as precious to myself, if only I may finish my course and the ministry that I received from the Lord Jesus, to testify to the gospel of the grace of God.

 <pre><b>
+Isaiah 51:12-16
+“I, I am he who comforts you;
+who are you that you are afraid of man who dies, of the son of man who is made like grass, and have forgotten the LORD, your Maker, who stretched out the heavens and laid the foundations of the earth, and you fear continually all the day because of the wrath of the oppressor, when he sets himself to destroy?
+And where is the wrath of the oppressor?
+He who is bowed down shall speedily be released;
+he shall not die and go down to the pit, neither shall his bread be lacking.
+I am the LORD your God,
+who stirs up the sea so that its waves roar— the LORD of hosts is his name.
+And I have put my words in your mouth and covered you in the shadow of my hand, establishing the heavens and laying the foundations of the earth, and saying to Zion, ‘You are my people.’”
 </b></pre>

+My Lord,

+To the one who made me
+comforts me
+Saves me
+Delivers me
+And calls me
+His people

+I bless you and praise you

+I love you.

 ## Prayers for those who are trapped in NAR churches